Polynomial-Time Data Reduction for Weighted Problems Beyond Additive Goal Functions: Two Case Studies with Non-Additive Goal Functions

 \section{Two Case Studies with Non-Additive Goal Functions}

 In this section, we show two applications of \cref{thm:FrankTardosRephr} to optimization problems with non\hyp additive goal functions.
-In \cref{ex:wis} (\prob{Weighted Independent Set}) and \cref{ex:ft!knapsack} (\prob{Knapsack}) the used representation of the vectors has a one-to-one correspondence to solutions: Any solution to WIS or \prob{Knapsack} is a set of vertices or items, respectively.
-Such a set set can clearly be represented with a (binary) vector and \emph{every} (binary) vector represents a solution.
+In \cref{ex:wis} (\prob{Weighted Independent Set}) and \cref{ex:ft!knapsack} (\prob{Knapsack}) the used representation of the vectors has a one-to-one correspondence to solution candidates: Any solution candidate to WIS or \prob{Knapsack} is a set of vertices or items, respectively.
+Such a set can clearly be represented with a (binary) vector and \emph{every} (binary) vector represents a solution candidate.
 Yet, is the second requirement needed?
 In several of the applications that we are going to present, this is in fact not the case.
-Our core idea is hence as follows: We still require that every solution can be represented as a vector, however, we do \emph{not} require every vector to represent a solution.
-Note that this is fine since $\eqr{}{}[][]$ holds for all vectors~$b$ from the vector space containing vectors representing solutions, and thus, also for all vectors that do represent solutions.
-We next exemplify our idea using two problems with non\hyp linear goal functions and formalize them later in \cref{sec:alphlin}.
+Our core idea is hence as follows: We still require that every solution candidate can be represented as a vector, however, we do \emph{not} require every vector to represent a solution candidate.
+Note that this is fine since $\eqr{}{}[][]$ holds for all vectors~$b$ from the vector space containing vectors representing solution candidates, and thus, also for all vectors that do represent solution candidates.
+We next exemplify our idea using two problems with non\hyp additive goal functions and formalize them later in \cref{sec:alphlin}.